 The Public Transport Authority (PTA) is currently working on a program to upgrade all bus stops within the City so they comply with Disability Standards.
 This program is over a 5 year period.
 When the program is completed all bus stops will consist of a concrete hardstand with a kerb height of 150mm and tactile ground surface indicators.

 How do I get a bus shelter in my street?

-You can write to the Council requesting a bus shelter be constructed in your street, indicating which side of the road and near what house number.
+You can write to the City requesting a bus shelter be constructed in your street, indicating which side of the road and near what house number.
 It would also assist negotiations if you had the agreement of other residents in the street.
 The request would be placed on the register to be assessed.
 Usually the requirement for a shelter is a minimum of 15 passengers per day.

 TransBunbury provides the public transport services for the Bunbury area.
 For the location of bus stops and bus routes please visit their website.